 Veterans Jobs Initiative

 Bruce Mosler, Chairman of Global Brokerage, has a long history of working on various veterans initiatives both here in the New York Tri-State Region and nationally.
-As part of Cushman & Wakefield’s commitment to honoring our veterans, Mr. Mosler now serves as Chair of the Veterans Jobs Initiative at Cushman & Wakefield.
-This new comprehensive program aims at hiring United States Veterans, first to facility management and project management positions, as well as positions in various sectors of Cushman & Wakefield.
+As part of Cushman & Wakefield’s commitment to honoring our veterans, Mr. Mosler serves as Chair of the Veterans Initiative at Cushman & Wakefield alongside LTC Frank Stanley, US Army, Manager of Veteran Recruiting & Programs.
+This new comprehensive program works to hire United States Veterans for positions in various sectors of Cushman & Wakefield.
 This program is part of our special commitment to give back to our veterans in thanks for the tremendous sacrifices they have made for us.
-In addition to his role at Cushman & Wakefield, Mr. Mosler serves as the co-chairman of the Intrepid, Sea, Air and Space Museum; as chairman of the Business Executives for National Security; and on the boards of Syracuse University’s Institute for Veterans and Military Families, the Iraq and Afghanistan Veterans of America, the Police Athletic League and the Navy Seals Museum.

 Below are some of the charitable initiatives that Cushman & Wakefield has been involved with recently: